RaquelWriter/myreads/starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Shelfs.js # COMPONENT for the main page, which shows the books that actually the user has in the shelfs.
+    ├── Search.js # COMPONENT for the searching page.
+    ├── BookShelfChanger.js # COMPONENT which is used for the shelves changer button.
+    ├── useDebounce.js # CUSTOM HOOK, made by Mr. Harsh.
+I changed it a little bit.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg